-Fragile X syndrome cannot be cured.
-Treatment is aimed at helping the patient learn key skills, such as language use and proper social interaction.
+FXS cannot be cured.
+Treatment is aimed at helping people with the condition learn key language and social skills.
 This may involve receiving extra help from teachers, therapists, family members, doctors, and coaches.

 There may be services and other resources available in your community to help children learn important skills for proper development.
-Contact the National Fragile X Foundation at 1-(800) 688-8765 for more information regarding specialized therapy and educational plans.
+If you’re in the United States, you can contact the National Fragile X Foundation at 800-688-8765 for more information regarding specialized therapy and educational plans.

-Medications that are typically prescribed for behavior disorders, such as attention deficit disorder (ADD) or anxiety, may also be prescribed to treat the symptoms of fragile X.
+Medications that are typically prescribed for behavior disorders, like attention deficit disorder (ADD) or anxiety, may be prescribed to treat the symptoms of FXS.
+Medications include:

-Fragile X syndrome is a life-long condition and can affect all aspects of life, including one’s schooling, work, and social life.
+FXS is a lifelong condition and can affect all aspects of life, including a person’s schooling, work, and social life.